-(m) Silver and gold recovery
+(m) Silver and gold recovery (loss), net of expenses

-Recovery of concentrate and other income is recognized when title and the risks and rewards of ownership to delivered concentrate and commodities pass to the buyer and collection is reasonably assured.
+Recovery of concentrate and other income is recognized when title and the risks and rewards of ownership to deliver concentrate and commodities pass to the buyer and collection is reasonably assured.
 Sale of concentrate is classified as silver and gold recovery, net of expenses in profit and loss because the Company has not established proven or probable ore reserves and remains in the exploration stage as defined by Industry guide 7.